antifaxer/pdsnd_github/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

 ### Date created
 This project was created on October 2nd of 2021

 ### Project Title
 Replace the Project Title

 ### Description
-This project is intended to look at the bikeshare data from three different cities using python
+This project is intended to look at the bikeshare data from three different cities using python to obtain a nanodegree from audacity

 ### Files used
 bikeshare.py